biz007/gridtools/README.md

 ---|---|---
 `hdf5`|required|*HDF5* file with mapping information evaluated by *GridTools*.
 `-e/--elebed ELEBED`|required|*BED* file of regulatory elements (eg. enhancers and promoters).
-`-k/--rpk RPK`|optional|RPK of RNA reads from gene. [default: 100]
-`-x/--drpk DRPK`|optional|maximun RPK of interaction peak by gene [default: 10].
+`-k/--rpk RPK`|optional|cutoff of RNA reads per kilobase in the gene body. [default: 100] `-x/--drpk DRPK`|optional|cutoff of DNA reads per kilobase at the maximum bin [default: 10].
-`-z/--zscore ZSCORE`|optional|z-score to filter the significant proximity [default:none].
+`-z/--zscore ZSCORE`|optional|z-score to filter the significant proximity [default:-10].

 # Simple Code Example
-Below is a package of the test data and demo code for the GRID-seq analysis with test dataset at: `http://fugenome.ucsd.edu/gridseq/datasets/gridseq.test10M.raw.fq.gz`:
+The test data and demo code for the GRID-seq analysis with test dataset at: `http://fugenome.ucsd.edu/gridseq/datasets/gridseq.test10M.raw.fq.gz`:

-Demo code is in the gridtools/tests/test.sh
+Demo code is in the gridtools/pipeline/Snakefile.py

 # License